stackai/stackai-vpc/README.md

 The supabase web interface that allows for `ANON_KEY` and `SERVICE_ROLE_KEY` generation, [see here](https://supabase.com/docs/guides/self-hosting/docker#generate-api-keys), was broken as of 15/04/2024 the generated keys were not valid.

+:warning: A tip to see the SQL commands needed to create the tables, functions and triggers is to go to the production supabase dashboard, navigate to the `stackweb` project, and then to the `Backup` tab.
+There you can download a dump of the production db.
+Extract it and open it with a text editor (i recommend something like `vim` or `neovim` as it quite large) to see the commands.

 ## MongoDB

 The container for mongodb and its related configuration is defined on the `mongodb` folder.